|Correcting Magnetic Anomalies.

 Marker.
 Now take a shot with your compass from

 the Entrance-Station to your marker.
-Do you best job
+Do the best job

 measuring this angle because any errors will affect